system-zero/system-zero/data/docs/la.md

   So it doesn't accept variable declarations, as it doesn't make sence to create a variable in a block with a single statement.

-  Such conditionals they have to end up with a semicolon ':' or with a new line character.
+  Such conditionals they have to end up with a new line character or the `end` keyword.

   For parsing reasons, as they have to consume extra clauses, they don't accept loops and block conditionals.